pawel-gawel/js-test-utils/README.md

 test-utils -h
 ```

-### Create new test suit
+### Create new test suite

-To create new test suit, go with
+To create new test suite, go with

 ```
 test-utils create my-awesome-name